GaryS007/Portfolio-1-Gary/README.md

 - Logo was designed by a family member for my website specifically.
 - Mentor Sandeep Aggarwal.
 - [Youtube video on homepage](https://www.youtube.com/watch?v=To9VzfdWYlc&ab_channel=ThePhysicalTherapyandWellnessChannel)
+- Slack in general was a great help, not just for assistance but general motivation and community.
+Big thanks to my slack group Ian, James, Jose, Lúcio, Thomas, Yanina, Bohdan and Alexia.
+Everyone provided help and guidance throughout the first project.
+I like to think I helped them too, as soon as I discovered Flex/Grid I had to share!

+## Technologies Used

+- Gitpod
+- Github
+- HTML5
+- CSS3
+- Font Awesome
+- Gimp 2 - Used for resizing, cropping and compression of imagery
+- Balsamiq Wireframes - Used to create Mocks

+## Fonts & Colours

+### Fonts

+- Poppins / sans-serif - I think this font is very soft yet extremely easy to read.
+I chose it through Google Fonts.

+### Colours

+Due to this being a medical orientated website, I wanted to go for a clean colour approach.
+- #00ADB5 is used throughout the website as the primary colour to make things pop.
+- #222831 was used in the nav and also for box-shadow.
+I also converted this colour to an argb with opacity of 0.7 for the footer.
+- #eee was used on the treatments page as a background colour.

 ## Mock Designs

 I did a Homepage Mock and a Treatments page Mock as these were the 2 most important layouts to me.
 I did end up deviating from the original design a little bit.
 Only when I seen my mock live, did I realise I wanted to amend some things.
+Balsamic Wireframes was used to create these mocks.

 ![Homepage Mock](https://garys007.github.io/Portfolio-1-Gary/assets/images/readme-images/Homepage-Mock.png)